top of page

 Understanding the 10-Year Rule

-The 10-Year Rule forms a key part of UK planning legislation that can make certain unauthorised developments legally immune from enforcement action if they have existed without challenge for a continuous period of ten years.
-After this timeframe has elapsed, the local planning authority loses its power to take enforcement action, effectively legitimising the development.
+The 10-Year Rule forms a key part of UK planning legislation.
+It can make certain unauthorised developments legally immune from enforcement action if they have existed without challenge for ten years.
+After this timeframe, the local planning authority loses its power to take enforcement action, effectively legitimising the development.

 What Types of Development Does It Cover?